graphicintuitions/graphic-intuitions/src/pages/services/digitizing-business-processes/index.md

       - Gmail and Outlook integrations
       - Meeting Scheduling
       - Plus much more.....
-    image_markdown_title: Start This Journey with Hubspot Software
+    image_markdown_title: Start This Journey with HubSpot Software
     image_markdown_image: /img/digital-marketing-calendar.svg
   - image_markdown_text: >-
       How much is your customer experience worth?
 The key to creating a better